Shivangi2531/Malaria-Cell-Detection-Using-Deep-Learning-and-PyTorch/README.md

 * **Data normalization**: We normalized the image tensors by subtracting the mean and dividing by the standard deviation of pixels across each channel.
 Normalizing the data prevents the pixel values from any one channel from disproportionately affecting the losses and gradients.
 [Learn more](https://medium.com/@ml_kid/what-is-transform-and-transform-normalize-lesson-4-neural-networks-in-pytorch-ca97842336bd)

 * **Data augmentation**: We applied random transformations while loading images from the training dataset.
-Specifically, we will pad each image by 4 pixels, and then take a random crop of size 32 x 32 pixels, and then flip the image horizontally with a 50% probability.
 [Learn more](https://www.analyticsvidhya.com/blog/2019/12/image-augmentation-deep-learning-pytorch/)

-* **Residual connections**: One of the key changes to our CNN model was the addition of the resudial block, which adds the original input back to the output feature map obtained by passing the input through one or more convolutional layers.
+* **Residual connections**: One of the key changes to our CNN model was the addition of the residual block, which adds the original input back to the output feature map obtained by passing the input through one or more convolutional layers.
 We used the ResNet9 architecture [Learn more](https://towardsdatascience.com/residual-blocks-building-blocks-of-resnet-fd90ca15d6ec).

 * **Batch normalization**: After each convolutional layer, we added a batch normalization layer, which normalizes the outputs of the previous layer.
 This is somewhat similar to data normalization, except it's applied to the outputs of a layer, and the mean and standard deviation are learned parameters.
 [Learn more](https://towardsdatascience.com/batch-normalization-and-dropout-in-neural-networks-explained-with-pytorch-47d7a8459bcd)

 * **Learning rate scheduling**: Instead of using a fixed learning rate, we will use a learning rate scheduler, which will change the learning rate after every batch of training.
 There are [many strategies](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) for varying the learning rate during training, and we used the "One Cycle Learning Rate Policy".
 [Learn more](https://sgugger.github.io/the-1cycle-policy.html)

-* **Weight Decay**: We added weight decay to the optimizer, yet another regularization technique which prevents the weights from becoming too large by adding an additional term to the loss function.
+* **Weight Decay**: We added weight decay to the optimizer, yet another regularization technique that prevents the weights from becoming too large by adding an additional term to the loss function.
 [Learn more](https://towardsdatascience.com/this-thing-called-weight-decay-a7cd4bcfccab)

 * **Gradient clipping**: We also added gradient clippint, which helps limit the values of gradients to a small range to prevent undesirable changes in model parameters due to large gradient values during training.
 [Learn more.](https://towardsdatascience.com/what-is-gradient-clipping-b8e815cdfb48#63e0)

-* **Adam optimizer**: Instead of SGD (stochastic gradient descent), we used the Adam optimizer which uses techniques like momentum and adaptive learning rates for faster training.
-There are many other optimizers to choose froma and experiment with.
+* **Adam optimizer and SGD**: Instead of SGD (stochastic gradient descent), we also used the Adam optimizer which uses techniques like momentum and adaptive learning rates for faster training.
+There are many other optimizers to choose from and experiment with.
 [Learn more.](https://ruder.io/optimizing-gradient-descent/index.html)

-To improve our accuracy we can try different types of CNN architectures like Resnets-50, Xception and ResNeXt-50 etc.
+To improve our accuracy we can try different types of CNN architectures like Resnets-34, Xception, and ResNeXt-50 etc.

-Our model trained to 96.34% accuracy
+Our model trained with 96.34% accuracy